CALIFORNIA MEAL PENALTY RULING

 If you believe you may be affected by this ruling, you should first contact your labor attorney to discuss whether you are impacted.
 If you are, you will want to get clear requirements from your labor attorney specifying what changes need to be made to how you compensate your employees.

-IDI CLIENT CATEGORY #1
+IDI CLIENT SCENARIO #1

 If you already have an FLSA overtime solution using our Time Bank or Contractor Central software (whether retro with lookbacks or current period), you may need an adjustment to your configuration.
 We do not currently have a solution with a four-year lookback to apply the new overtime calculations requirements to historical data, but we can be part of your "Go Forward" plan.

-IDI CLIENT CATEGORY #2
+IDI CLIENT SCENARIO #2